LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 > We found something that might not be a priority for the  council might be the biggest thing in the user's life if it's their driveway that they're talking about.

-This extended to the size of a pothole - the lack of transparency about how its relative importance for repair is assessed led to disagreements.
+This extended to the size of a pothole - the lack of transparency about how its relative importance for repair is assessed led to disagreements between the council and the user.

+For Highways there is a good deal of confusion from users around not only how councils are organized but also who's responsible for what  aspect.
+Everyone had a different answer as to who they thought was the person responsible for either parking or potholes.

 ### Experience maps